-The Graduate Record Examination (GRE) is a standard entrance exam developed by test makers – Educational Testing Services (ETS).
-Most schools that ask for GRE test scores will require applicants to take this test.
-It consists of two different types:
+The Graduate Record Examination (GRE) is a standardized entrance exam administered by Educational Testing Services (ETS).
+When schools request GRE scores, they typically refer to one of two tests:

 Individuals can register for the GRE General Test online or by phone.
-The user will create an Education Testing Service (ETS) account when registering online.
-Test takers are encouraged to register as soon as possible as availability in each testing center is on a first-come, first-served basis.
 Aspirants can only register for the GRE General Test at least two business days before the test date.
 General Test Scores will be available to the candidate after 10-15 days of the test in their ETS account.

 Note: Along with the three main sections of the GRE, there are two other sections with varied numbers of questions and allotted time to complete them: the Unscored Section and the Unscored Research Section.